Have you ever thought about what you’d do if you were ever stuck in a movie-like disaster situation? No one likes thinking about such things.

 But being prepared for an emergency is not only the sensible thing to do, and it can end up saving the lives of you and your loved ones.

-This is why having an emergency survival kit is an absolute essential.
-Whether you're preparing for a natural or man-made emergency, a well-planned survival kit should be at the top of your priority list.
+This is why need to have an emergency survival kit, it is an absolute essential.
+Whether you're preparing for a natural or man-made emergency, a well-planned kit should be at the top of your priority list.

 The terrific thing about survival kits is that they can be very versatile, especially if you put together your own survival kit.
 For instance, ready-made kits aren't made to accommodate any personal medical condition, such as diabetes, etc.

 However, you can easily avoid such pitfalls by creating your own kit.
-Which brings us to question, what essentials must your survival kit include at all costs?
+Which brings us to question, what essentials do you need in a survival kit?